 We currently operate a one week, 30 lesson academic timetable cycle.
 All lessons are 55 minutes in duration.
-However, the curriculum is the totality of students' experiences in school and as such, we promote a comprehensive after-school and Saturday co-curricular enrichment programme.
-Students also learn from each other and experiences between and outside scheduled lessons and our enviable House system supports and encourages these unstructured opportunities to flourish.
+However, the curriculum is the totality of students' experiences in school and as such, we offer a comprehensive after-school and Saturday co-curricular enrichment programme.
+Students also learn from each other and experiences between and outside scheduled lessons and our House system supports and encourages learning to flourish in a wide range of settings.

 Please click here for the set change protocols in English, Maths and Science.